 The CSS classes and IDs listed on this page should be considered stable and you can use them for targets to your customization.
-Use any other CSS classes at your own risk, future updates to the itch.io may not be compatible with your CSS.
+Use any other CSS classes at your own risk, future updates to itch.io may not be compatible with your CSS.
 We'll do our best to be conservative about changes, but sometimes we have to make them.
-We'll email all CSS users when we make these changes.
+If we make major changes, we'll try to email all CSS users about the updates.

 CSS generated by the itch.io theme editors is applied using CSS classes, so you can use ID selectors to have your style take higher precedence.

 Custom CSS is a powerful tool, but can also degrade the quality of the page.
 Please keep the following things in mind when designing your page.

 The content you provide for your pages (project, profile, jam, etc.) supports a

 subset of HTML.
 If you'd like to target elements in your markup with custom CSS

 you can give them a class.
 In order to prevent conflict with itch.io’s own CSS,

 classes you use must begin with